- 1 Top 7 Best VCR DVD Combo Compared

 WHY WE LIKE IT: Easily dub aging VHS content to DVDs while opting to play content from a wide range of supported media formats that include DVD-R/RW, DVD+R/RW, DVD+R DL, SVD, CD, and VHS.
 A modest price point combines with dubbing, and music and picture playback to qualify for our best value selection.

-If you’re looking for a VCR DVD combo player, your biggest concern is the ability to play VHS tapes and to potentially dub old VHS content to more durable DVD formats.
+If you’re looking for a VCR DVD combo player, your biggest concern is the ability to play VHS tapes and to potentially dub old VHS content to more durable DVD file formats.
 The Philips DVP3150 DVD Player/VCR Combo gives you this functionality all without breaking the bank.
 But this model takes it a step further by supporting a wide range of media formats that allows for music playback via supported CDs and turning your television into a digital picture frame when you insert photo CDs.
 Imagine that on one of the best 90 inch TVs.

 Another smart feature you’ll love is that the Philips model comes with a universal remote that will control your VCR DVD player as well as your TV.
 This combo player also supports a wide range of television models, allowing users with older analog televisions to seamlessly install and use it.
 Now all you need to do is hop on amazon.com for physical copies of your favorite movies.